rlespinasse/github-slug-action/README.md

 `Slug` a variable will

 - put the variable content in lower case,
-- replace any caracter by `-` except `0-9` and `a-z`,
+- replace any character by `-` except `0-9` and `a-z`,
-- remove leading and trailing `-` caracter,
+- remove leading and trailing `-` character,
-- limit the string size to 63 caracters.
+- limit the string size to 63 characters.

 Others `Slug`-ish commands are available:
-- `Short SHA` a variable will limit the string size to 8 caracters.
+- `Short SHA` a variable will limit the string size to 8 characters.

 ## Environment Variables